celyneira/COMSOL-FESTIM-comparisons/doc.md

 ```
 We have now created our mesh!

-However, for use in FESTIM, our mesh now has to be converted into an XDMF, and the surfaces and volume IDs extracted.
+However, for use in FESTIM, our mesh now has to be converted into XDMF files, and the surfaces and volume IDs extracted.

 This can be done using meshio via the following process:
 ```